typescene/typescene.github.io/content/en/docs/index.md

 ### Concepts

 These articles describe important concepts in detail.
-Read this to understand the primary concepts that make a Typescene application work (bottom-up learning path).
+Read this to understand the primary concepts that make a Typescene application work.

 - {{nav:content/en/docs/concepts/}}

 ### Guides

-Choose one of these sections for short and to-the-point guides, with code examples that demonstrate common app development tasks (top-down learning path).
+Choose one of these sections for short and to-the-point guides, with code examples that demonstrate common app development tasks (in development).

 - {{nav:content/en/docs/guides/}}